Paris Las Vegas

 Paris was one of the few hotels that opened in the late ’90s that could be described as “instant hit.”
 While many of the other mega-resorts stumbled out of the gate and took awhile to catch on (Venetian), Paris was immediately popular with just about everyone, including myself.

 The concept is nothing new: take a scenic city, country, or locale and recreate it in the Nevada desert.
 It’s been done with Rome, New York, Venice, Egypt, New Orleans, and on and on.
-But from the massive Eiffel Tower replica to the cute little tins that the soap comes in, this place stands above the pack with nice touches and inspiring detail.
+But from the massive Eiffel Tower replica to the cute little French filligree around the hotel, this place stands above the pack with nice touches and inspiring detail.

 The casino area is surrounded by a Parisian village façade so you feel as though you are wasting your money in a park in the heart of the city.
 The ceiling is even painted to resemble the sky, lending to the feeling of openness.
 The turn of the century setting lends an air of romance and elegance that are probably missing from the real city at the turn of the millennium.
 When you come here you have to take some time to notice the little things like the ornate cherub statuettes holding up the light posts.
 Also notice the big things like the legs of the Eiffel Tower, which extend into the casino through the roof.
 They built the tower first and then built the casino around it.